IIT-Madras-DSAI-Department/end-semester-project-srikar2310/README.md

 ### A. Command-line (recommended for grading)

-* Mention the instructions to run you .py files.
+* Main.py trains the model on the train data and gives the accuracy score after predicting on the validation data.
+So you have to change the files in the script.
+* Or else, you can import the KNN class from the Algorithms.py file.

 ---